vojtechmares/vojtechmares.com/content/about.md

 Also, I'm a scout.

-In 2019 I joined a non-profit organization [IAESTE](https://www.iaeste.cz) where I'm managing our IT infrastructure at the moment.
-PS: We have Kubernetes!
-PSS: I'm volunteering in there!
+In 2019 I joined a non-profit organization [IAESTE](https://www.iaeste.cz) where I was managing IT infrastructure, legacy servers and Kubernetes.
+I was a volunteer.